MX23RW : Sunday, February 2 00:52:13| >> :120:7133:7133:

 Timed at just 0.02 seconds quicker than Eriksen's for Tottenham, Shearer charged down an attempted punt forward from City goalkeeper Carlo Nash, thereby giving himself an empty net to tap into.

-In fact, Shearer's 10-second strike is still the quickest Premier League home goal on record, and with Kane currently smashing Bundesliga records for fun, the former's unrivalled tally of 260 strikes in the competition remains safe for now.
+In fact, Shearer's 10-second strike was the quickest Premier League home goal for 22 years, and with Kane currently smashing Bundesliga records for fun, the former's unrivalled tally of 260 strikes in the competition remains safe for now.

 3. Ledley King - Bradford City vs. Tottenham, December 2000 - 9.82 seconds